AshnahKhalidKhan/google-xyz/README.md

 - So.
 Tried.
 Of.
 Arrogant.
 People.
 Actually, just arrogant programmers.
 - Sub pagal hain.
 Sub kay sub pagal hain.
 - I think I lack the basic human decency to do anything.
 Yup.
 I am indecent human being altogether.
+- So...
+I just spent the last 1 hour (I think) figuring out my LinkedIn About section and banner.
+What a lot of doom-scrollling that was.
+- Also: 'brain rot', 'doom-scrolling', 'vibe coding' — what an abomination of words and terms and states of life.
+Who even invented these?
+What happened to normal, sophisticated vocabulary?
+I hate this generation.
+- Maybe I _should_ get started on Candor.
+I think it is the perfect project for me, but what tech stack do I choose?
+I will have to think about this.
+- Dudeeeeeeeeeeeeee, I just started Aletheia on the side.
+This is going to be an amazing project In Shaa Allah.
+- Just because I am already feeling bad, I'm just going to do a mental count of programming stuff I did not get flawlessly right in the first go just to make myself feel worse at 2:20 am in the morning - that doesn't make sense to you?
+Well me neither.
+- A new very eccentric thought: always negotiate for higher salary because of how much it mattered how consistently Quaid-e-Azam negotiated for Pakistan's borders and how much he could have affected things if he had won.